isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 Among those buried in Kranji is Lieutenant Colonel Ivan Lyon of the Gordon Highlanders (a&nbsp;line infantry&nbsp;regiment&nbsp;of the&nbsp;British Army&nbsp;that existed from 1881 to 1994).
 In September 1943, Lyon, described as a “cool-headed, icy-calm and professional soldier”, led a team of 14 Australian and British commandos from Allied Z Special Unit in Operation Jaywick, a bold mission to sabotage Japanese ships in Singapore’s Keppel Harbour.[^24]

 ![](/images/Vol%2018%20Issue%202/Kranji%20War%20Memorial/P00986_001--2-.png)

-Australian and British commandos from Allied Z Special Unit on board the _Krait_ en route to Singapore to sabotage Japanese shipping at Keppel Harbour, 1943.
-Ivan Lyon is in the back row, third from the left. _Courtesy of the Australian War Memorial, P00986.001._
+<div style="background-color: white;">Australian and British commandos from Allied Z Special Unit on board the <i>Krait</i> en route to Singapore to sabotage Japanese shipping at Keppel Harbour, 1943.
+Ivan Lyon is in the back row, third from the left.<i> Courtesy of the Australian War Memorial, P00986.001.</i></div>

 On 2 September, the commandos departed Exmouth Harbour, Western Australia, in a captured Japanese fishing vessel, the _Kofuku Maru_.
 It had been repurposed and renamed _Krait_, after the small but deadly snake found in tropical Asia.
 Disguised as local fishermen, the men ditched their uniforms for sarongs and painted their bodies brown.[^25]